 We are not strangers to bringing our kids to places like this, having toured Old Bushmills Distillery and Guinness while in Ireland.

-More recently we took a tour of the Speights Brewery in Dunedin on New Zealand’s South Island.
+More recently we took a tour of the Speights Brewery in Dunedin on the South Island.

 We arrived too late for a brewery tour